alexelgier/minerva/docs/PROJECT_OVERVIEW_2.md

 ## 5. Current Status

+> **🎉 Version 0.2.0 Milestone**: Minerva is now usable for the first time!
+With minerva-desktop and minerva-agent working together, users can interact with their Obsidian vault through a native desktop application.
+While functionality is still limited, the core system is functional end-to-end.

 -   **Implemented:**
     -   The complete backend API for journal submission and curation.
     -   The full 6-stage Temporal pipeline is functional.